MammadovAdil/CustomParser/README.md

+# Ma.CustomParser

+Custom parsers to help to parse HTML and JSON content.

-﻿Implement your HTML parser classes from `IHtmlParser<>` interface.
+Implement your HTML parser classes from `IHtmlParser<>` interface.
 Implement your Json parser classes from `IJsonParser<>` interface.

 Add following method to the project where you have html or json parser classes,